theodric/nsclock/README.md

 ##### Usage:

-Step zero, [Register for an NS API key](http://www.ns.nl/ews-aanvraagformulier/) (free), copy the provided settings_example.py to settings.py, and populate it with your credentials.
+Step zero, [register for an NS API key](http://www.ns.nl/ews-aanvraagformulier/) (free), copy the provided settings_example.py to settings.py, and populate it with your credentials.
 The scripts _will not_ work without this key.

 Then, install required libraries.